blade-sensei/mustache-layout/README.md

 ## Problem

 If you use [mustache-express](https://www.npmjs.com/package/mustache-express) you can include/import views (partials), but you can't extend your view, by extend i mean 'inherit'.

-You have a soultion here to this problem: https://stackoverflow.com/questions/7925931/can-mustache-templates-do-template-extension, but this package suggest an alternative solution.
+You have a solution to this problem: https://stackoverflow.com/questions/7925931/can-mustache-templates-do-template-extension, but mustache-layout package suggest an alternative solution.

 ## Use case